brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 03.md

     - Solvency II
     - Privacy Laws
   ## 2.12 Implement Data Governance
-  + better to create and implementation roadmap that illustrates the timeframes for and relationship between activities.
+  + better to create an implementation roadmap that illustrates the timeframes for and relationship between activities.

   ## 2.13 Sponsor Data Standards and Procedures
   ### Data Standards